AUDITOR’S OVERVIEW

 Benchmarks tell you how your operation is performing inside your walls.
 They do not tell you how you compare to the competitors your customers are seeing on Google today.

-The Built on Tenth Market Diagnostic compares your business against the top 3 competitors in your market across Google Maps signals, website conversion, call responsiveness, and active marketing.
-Delivered in writing within 5 days. $200 flat.
+The Built on Tenth Market Diagnostic compares your business against the city benchmark of the top 7 operators in your market across Google Maps signals, website conversion, call responsiveness, and active marketing.
+Delivered in writing within 7 business days. $1,497 flat.
 No calls, no retainer.

 Methodology